 Rytasha Rathore In Trouble After The Dog She Took For A Joy Ride Went Missing!

-After knowing about the consequence she shared the picture of the dog and called for a search party in Khar.
+After knowing about the consequence, she shared the picture of the dog and called for a search party in Khar.
 She also apologised saying that she didn't know anything about dogs and added that she is trying to fix it.

 Now, Punita Chaudhary has shared a lengthy note on Facebook, calling Rytasha a dumb woman.
-She shared a link and asked people to register complaint on the actress and help her find the dog.
+She shared a link and asked people to register a complaint on the actress and help her find the dog.

 She wrote, "Coco/Julie, lived near wtf versova.
 A super friendly puppy, she is lost now! all, because a dumb woman Rytasha Rathore, decided it is ok; to take her for a joy ride till Khar ..And then leave her there.
 Cause you know it was a beautiful morning and it made for a great insta story, and then ofcourse, she had a busy schedule and had to attend 6 hours class on self awareness!
 So..the puppy should have been smart enough to find it's way home!!
 It's been 15days..there is no sign of coco.
 She was left near SBI bank on 7th road khar.
 She responds to whistle, coco or julie.
 Please Please help find her!! " - (sic)